solidity-labs-io/forge-proposal-simulator/docs/overview/use-cases.md

 FPS facilitates testing Timelock governance proposals, it supports both scheduling and execution calldatas.
-Developers can simulate the proposal timeline, including scheduling, delays, and execution calls.
-This feature allows for checks at each stage—before, during, and after the execution of each transaction —ensuring the protocol behaves as intended at every step.
-Check [Timelock Proposal](../guides/timelock-proposal.md)to learn how to integrate with an Openzeppelin Timelock.
+Developers can simulate the proposal timeline, including scheduling call, delays and execution call.
+Check [Timelock Proposal](../guides/timelock-proposal.md) to learn how to integrate with an Openzeppelin Timelock.

 ### Multisig Governance